submah/AWS_CloudTrail/CloudTrail.md

-# Get Notification Automatically when a specifig Security Gruop get modified and Lambda function will revert the change(s).
+# Get Notification Automatically when a specefic Security Gruop get modified then, Lambda function will revert the change(s).

 # Pre-Requisities